About Dr. Kendall Perrine, ND

 What is Naturopathic Medicine?

-Naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods and substances that encourage individuals’ inherent self-healing process.
-Naturopathic medicine includes conventional (Western) and traditional (Eastern), modern scientific, and empirical methods.
+Naturopathic medicine is a distinct system of primary health care—an art, science, philosophy and practice of diagnosis, emphasizing prevention of illness, treatment and optimal health through the use of therapeutic methods and substances that encourage individuals’ inherent self-healing process.

 Naturopathic practice includes the following diagnostic and therapeutic modalities: clinical and laboratory diagnostic testing, nutritional medicine, botanical medicine, naturopathic physical medicine (including naturopathic manipulative therapy), public health measures, hygiene, counseling, homeopathy, management of prescription medication, intravenous, intramuscular, and subcutaneous injection therapies, and regenerative injection therapies.
 The scope of practice may vary from state to state.
 Naturopathic Medicine is guided by the six principles.